 Financial assets at FVTPL are measured at fair value.
 Related transaction costs are recognized directly as expense in the statement of comprehensive income under 'Others'.
-Gains and losses arising from changes (mark-to-market) in the fair value of the financial assets at FVTPL and gains or losses arising from disposals of these instruments are included in 'Trading and investment securities gains (losses) - net' in the statements of comprehensive income.
+Gains and losses arising from changes (mark-to-market) in the fair value of the financial assets at FVTPL and gains or losses arising from disposals of these instruments are included in 'Trading and investment securities gains (losses)-net' in the statements of comprehensive income.

-Interest earned from these investments is reported in statements of comprehensive income under 'Interest income on financial assets at fair value through profit or loss' when the right to receive payment has been established.
+Interest earned from these investments is reported in statements of comprehensive income under 'Interest income on financial assets at fair value through profit or loss' while dividend income is reported in the statements of comprehensive income under 'Dividend income' when the right to receive payment has been established.